 A good practice is to treat data as a product, with built-in governance rules instituted from the beginning.
-Investing more time up front in identifying and addressing governance issues will make it easier to provide self-service access that does not require oversight of each new use case.
+Investing more time upfront in identifying and managing big data governance issues will make it easier to provide self-service access that doesn't require oversight of each new use case.